apache/spark/docs/apache-airflow-providers-microsoft-azure/logging/index.rst

 .. _write-logs-azure:

-Writing Logs to Azure Blob Storage
+Writing logs to Azure Blob Storage
 ----------------------------------

 Airflow can be configured to read and write task logs in Azure Blob Storage.
 It uses an existing